 12. Old Mesilla

-Mesilla Plaza is the kind of place where you want to sit on a bench — a fresh “Day of the Dead” brew from Wild West Espresso in hand — and people watch.
+Mesilla Plaza is the kind of place where you want to sit on a bench with a fresh "Day of the Dead" brew from Wild West Express-o in hand and people watch.
 Then spend a half hour walking around the plaza to read the historical markers about the people who came here before you.
-Step into a shop or two, including the Billy the Kid Gift Shop, where “The Kid” was jailed and sentenced to hang in 1881.
+Step into a shop or two, including the Billy the Kid Gift Shop, where "The Kid" was jailed and sentenced to hang in 1881.

 If you like hot and spicy food, this section of the Rio Grande cultivates some of the most famous chiles on the planet.
 The only forest you are likely to see here are plantations of pecan trees such as the historic Stahmanns Pecans estate, which harvests nine million pounds of pecans each year.

-Fresh water and mountain air make Rio Grande Del Norte National Monument near Taos one of the best places to plan your next active holiday in the great outdoors.
-Ranging south from the New Mexico-Colorado border, this vast wilderness features volcano cones such as Ute Mountain, which reaches more than 10,000 feet into the sky.
+Fresh water and mountain air make Rio Grande del Norte National Monument near Taos one of the best places to visit in New Mexico if you're into the great outdoors.
+Ranging south from the New Mexico-Colorado border, this vast wilderness features volcano cones such as Ute Mountain, which reaches nearly 10,000 feet into the sky.